Jaén, Peru: Jaén during Independence

-On June 4, 1821, a public meeting was held in Jaen's main square, which included delegates from the city and surrounding districts, including Chirinos, San Ignacio, Colasay and Topenda.
+On June 4, 1821, a public meeting was held in Jaen's main square, which included delegates from the city and surrounding districts, including Chirinos, San Ignacio, Colasay and Tomependa.
 At the meeting, those attending declared the independence of Jaén de Bracamoros from the Royal Audience of Quito and Spain.
 This was then ratified by the Governor, D. Juan Antonio Checa.
 This act earned Jaen the title of Cuna de Peruanidad ('Birthplace of Peruvian-ness').

 Initially, Jaen belonged to Trujillo Region, then La Libertad, and finally Cajamarca, after its creation in 1855.

-Tourist Attractions
+Landmarks

 Jaen has a great deal of potential as a tourism destination, owing to the large number of natural and archaeological attractions accessible from the city.
 However, it has not traditionally been a popular visitor destination, mainly on account of its distance from large population centres, being a five-hour drive from Chiclayo, the erstwhile nearest airport, and 18 hours by bus from Lima.

 Those people that have stayed overnight have overwhelmingly been nationals, with only 2% being overseas visitors.

 Since September 2016, though, there have been daily direct flights between Jaen and Lima, operated by LAN Peru, so it is expected that visitor numbers will increase markedly, as Jaen's Shumba Airport is now the closest access point to the region of Amazonas, with its marquee attractions of Kuelap Fortress, Karajia and Gocta Falls.

 Jaen itself has a number of attractions in and around the city: